-Encounter diverse wildlife and waterbirds along the river, creeks and old oxbow lagoons that meander through ancient red gum forests dwarfed by spectacular red ochre coloured cliffs.
-Enjoy a pre-breakfast sunrise hike to the cliffs on one morning to start your day.
-The daily walking routes are on private property and conservancy areas with exclusive access for Murray River Walk guests only.
+Encounter diverse wildlife and waterbirds along the Murray River, creeks and old oxbow lagoons that meander through ancient red gum forests dwarfed by spectacular red ochre coloured cliffs.
+Enjoy a pre-breakfast sunrise hike along the cliffs on one morning to start your day.
+The daily walking routes are on private property and conservancy areas with exclusive access for walk guests only.

 Spend three nights on a modern houseboat that cruises to your daily walking destination, complete with hot shower and top deck spa overlooking the river.
 Savour three course dinners each night created from local food and wine showcasing the produce of the Riverland food bowl.
 Celebrate your journey with a tour and lunch at the award winning Wilkadene Woolshed Brewery.

 We walk in the cooler months to ensure you have a truly enjoyable experience.
 The walk operates between May and September each year to capture autumn, winter and spring weather.
 May and September are slightly warmer months than June, July and August, however, winter days in South Australia’s Riverland region are typically sunny.

 Each night you stay aboard a modern comfortable 10 berth houseboat with your own double room, plus hot showers and a hot spa on the top deck.
 All linen is provided including a bath towel.
 Leave your belongings in your room each day as the houseboat will travel to your daily walking destination.
 Dine aboard the houseboat on superb local menu designed by our consultant chef, renowned native food pioneer Andrew Fielke.
 Regional Riverland food bowl products are showcased where possible.

 - Accommodation on nights 1, 2 and 3 on a modern comfortable 10 berth (5 room) houseboat.